 The safety and well-being of members of our community is of the utmost importance to York University.
-Anyone who feels they have been the subject of discrimination, harassment, sexual misconduct or retaliation directed to them by another member of the community, whether on or off campus, should contact the Title IX Coordinator.
-The Office of the Title IX Coordinator will take steps to ensure an adequate, prompt, reliable, and impartial investigation.
+Anyone who feels they have been the subject of discrimination, harassment, sexual misconduct or retaliation directed to them by another member of the

-Roni Miller is the Title IX Coordinator and can be reached in person at the Freeman Center, by telephone at (402)363-5717, by mail at 1125 E. 8th St. York, NE 68467, or by email at rsmiller@york.edu.
+Roni Miller is the Title IX Coordinator and can be reached in person at the Mackey Center, by telephone at (402)363-5717, by mail at 1125 E. 8th St. York, NE 68467, or by email at rsmiller@york.edu.